TNG/please-cli/README.md

 sudo cp please.sh /usr/local/bin/please
 chmod +x /usr/local/bin/please

-# Install jq and (if on Linux) secret-tool using the package manager of your choice
+# Install jq and (if on Linux) secret-tool as well as xclip using the package manager of your choice
 ```

 ## Prerequisites